Dream Symbols Dictionary

 Being chased often symbolizes avoiding a problem or emotion.
 What's chasing you usually represents what you're fleeing in waking life.

 Ask yourself: What am I avoiding?
-What fear am I running from?

 Child